GDPR: Data Retention Policy

 Personal Data is defined as any data which can identify an individual either on its own or when combined and linked with other data which we possess.
 Some examples of personal data include names and addresses, email addresses, CVs, details of previous employment, medical records and references.
 We have specific obligations relating to personal data as set out in the GDPR.

-- The role of the Data Protection Officer in Records Management
+- The role of Data Protection in Records Management

-Our Data Protection Officer, in conjunction with senior management, is responsible for identifying the documents that Roomex must or should retain, and determining, in collaboration with other departments within Roomex, the proper period of retention.
-The responsibilities of the Data Protection Officer / Data Protection Contact include:
+Our senior management is responsible for identifying the documents that Roomex must or should retain, and determining, in collaboration with other departments within Roomex, the proper period of retention.
+The responsibilities include:

 - Arranging for the storage and retrieval of records, coordinating with outside agencies where appropriate.